F234-mth/CMOS-8-bit-Microprocessor-Data-Path/README.md

 - timing-aware digital system implementation

 ## Tools
-This project was developed using **Cadence VLSI design tools** for schematic design, layout, and verification.
+This project was developed using **Cadence Virtuoso VLSI design tools** for schematic design, layout, and verification.

 ## Project Goals